litelitelite/otus_2024/README.md

-# lession-13-elk
+# lession-15-kafka

 ## This code create VMs in YC and provision Nginx, PGSQL patroni cluster and simple python flask app with haproxy balancer.
-Also here's OpenSearch monitoring, which collect logs from all nodes through vector.
-For installing OpenSearch using https://github.com/opensearch-project/ansible-playbook.
+Also here's OpenSearch monitoring, which collect logs from all nodes through vector, using kafka and logstash.
+For installing OpenSearch uses https://github.com/opensearch-project/ansible-playbook.

 ### Usage